CyanusCentaurea/Yeast_genome_project/README.md

 The results matched for these two tools: there were 12315, 12352, 12239 and 12279 SNPs detected in Rub_115_L001, Rub_115_L002, Rub_117_L001, Rub_117_L002 samples, respectively.

-We went through all the above steps with the reference *S. cerevisiae* strain S288C, but found about 25000 SNPs for each sample, so we changed the reference to *S. cerevisiae* strain 74-D694.
+We went through all the above steps with the reference *S. cerevisiae* strain [S288C](https://www.ncbi.nlm.nih.gov/genome/15?genome_assembly_id=22535), but found about 25000 SNPs for each sample, so we changed the reference to *S. cerevisiae* strain [74-D694](https://www.ncbi.nlm.nih.gov/assembly/GCA_014898935.1#/def).

 ![img_8.png](Figures/img_8.png)

 ### Overlaps between VCF files <div id='overlaps'/>

 We were interested in identifying SNPs unique to the two strains.
 In other words, by what variants do the strains differ from each other?
-We used bcftools v.
-1.13 `index` and `isec` commands to intersect VCF files with SNPs received after pipeline execution.
+We used bcftools `index` and `isec` commands to intersect VCF files with SNPs received after pipeline execution.
 There were 96 SNPs unique for the strain 115 and 95 SNPs unique for the strain 117 detected.
 Of these, 5 and 11 SNPs were located in genes, passed filters and were not synonymous for strain 115 and strain 117, respectively.

 115 unique SNPs (in genes, passed filters and not synonymous):